dmitib/angular-scalable-app/README.md

 Moving components to shared.
 The more distant the component is from the endpoint of use, the more abstract it should be.
 Avoid creating business logic components in shared.

+5.2
+Data Models Rules:
+- data models must be truthful
+(database, component, view), without intersection with each other
+- data models must describe parts of an application, not abstract entities
+-